signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 		* Remove the variable associated with the coefficient which has the *highest* $p$-value.
 (If a linear model is stored in `fit`, you can access data about the coefficients by looking at `summary(fit)$coefficients`.)

-	* The function should store the cross-validated estimates of RMSE in association with the number of features moved at each step.
+	* The function should store the cross-validated estimates of RMSE in association with the number of features removed at each step.
 At the end, it should return both.

 * Run `backward_step()` and plot the number of variables removed against the cross-validated RMSE.
 Interpret the results.